nguyenlejoe/covalent-wallet-watcher/README.md

 Generate an API key in your account settings.
 Note down the generated API key.

-**Setting up both telegram and email is optional but choosing atleast one is manditory**
+**Setting up both telegram and email is optional but choosing atleast one is mandatory**

 2. Obtain Telegram bot ID and chat ID: Create a new Telegram bot by following the official Telegram Bot [documentation](https://core.telegram.org/bots/api).
 Retrieve the bot ID and chat ID.
 Note down these values.